andreas-bauer/git-101/README.md

 # stage all files of a folder
 git add src/

+# stage parts of files for partial commits
+git add -p

 # create commit with a commit message
 git commit -m "Add CI workflow"